Embassy of Austria, Washington, D.C.: Austrian Cultural Forum

-The Austrian Cultural Forum organizes and supports a variety of cultural events (concerts, film screenings, exhibitions, theatre, lectures, panel discussions, symposia), most of which take place in the Atrium of the Austrian Embassy.
-Most events at the Embassy are open to the public and free of charge.
+The Austrian Cultural Forum organizes and supports a variety of cultural events, including concerts, film screenings, exhibitions, theatre, lectures, panel discussions, and symposia, most of which take place in the Atrium of the Austrian Embassy.
+Most events at the embassy are open to the public and free of charge.

-Office of Science and Technology Austria
+Office of Science and Technology

 The Office of Science & Technology (OSTA) at the Embassy of Austria in Washington, D.C., acts as a strategic interface in the areas of higher education, science, research, and innovation policy between Austria and North America.
-It provides information on S&T and higher education trends and policy in Austria, Europe, and North America with its online magazine bridges.
-It also promotes transatlantic cooperation through support and advice on initiating R&D cooperation between institutions in Austria and North America.
+It provides information on science and technology and higher education trends and policy in Austria, Europe, and North America with its online magazine bridges.
+It also promotes transatlantic cooperation through support and advice on initiating research and development cooperation between institutions in Austria and North America.
 It supports and connects Austrian scientists in North America through the Research and Innovation Network Austria.

-Commercial Section of the Austrian Embassy
+Commercial section

 The commercial section of the embassy is not housed in the chancery building, but located at 818 18th Street, NW, Suite 500, in Washington, D.C., 20006.
 Its tasks include: